NusaibaS/Real-Time-Mask-Detector/README.md

 # How to Run

-If you want to train your own model, you have to download dataset and locate into directory of train.py.
-If you want to use pretrained model, download model and locate it into same folder.
+If you want to train your model, you have to download the dataset and locate it into the directory of train.py.
+If you want to use pretrained model, download the model, and locate it into the same folder.

 1- `python3 train.py`